AnTheMaker/Fusilli.js/README.md

 Thta's not a question.
 What's up?

 #### I'm bored
 I know.
 Otherwise you wouldn't scroll  till the very end of a `README` file  of a random JavaScript Modal library created by a 17yo dude.
-Get a life!
+Get a life :P